QTMA-teamb/Chyp/README.md

-This project was created by Gregory MacEachern, Lucas Manuel and Cameron Perry with contributions from Zack Harley.
+This project is in association with the Queens Technology and Media Association